This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Ethical appeal: Many couples choose sapphires because they are more widely available from ethical sources compared to some diamonds.

 Sapphire engagement rings are perfect for those who want a meaningful, colorful, and durable alternative to diamonds.
 With their regal vibrancy and lower cost, sapphires provide both elegance and individuality.
+Or, for a mix of tradition and style, look for a diamond and sapphire engagement ring.

 Why Blue Sapphire Rings Are the Most Popular Choice